jmix-framework/jmix/README.md

 }
 ```

-You want all URLs starting with `/authenticated/` be protected and all URLs starting with `/anonymous/` be available for anonymous access.
+You want all URLs starting with `/authenticated/` to be protected and all URLs starting with `/anonymous/` to be available for anonymous access.
 To achieve this, in your application class or Spring configuration class, define a `AuthorizedUrlsProvider` bean:

 ```java
     @Bean